sadia4444a/n8n_workflow/README.md

 https://github.com/user-attachments/assets/21f7b522-4678-4dd0-af4a-6450660241ec

 🚀 AI-Powered Contact Finder with n8n & Google Sheets! 🤖

-An AI research agent in n8n that automates finding and storing contact information from Google Maps and websites! 🔍📊 ✨ How it Works:
+An AI research agent in n8n that automates finding and storing contact information from Google Maps and websites! 🔍📊

+✨ How it Works:

 ✅ Searches for business details via "Map Searcher" 🌍

-✅ Extracts Address, Phone, Website, Ratings, Opening Hours & Emails 📌 ✅ Automatically stores results in Google Sheets in structured JSON format 📄
+✅ Extracts Address, Phone, Website, Ratings, Opening Hours & Emails 📌

+✅ Automatically stores results in Google Sheets in structured JSON format 📄

 📽️ Check out the demo video to see it in action! 🎥👇

 https://github.com/user-attachments/assets/a966f9c1-fdd1-4d0d-9f3f-c4aabfcff25f

+# NOTE:
+You can download the workflow JSON file here.
+Just import it into n8n, set up your credentials, and you're good to go!
+Let me know if you need any help. 🚀"